TangZhongham/learned-big-data/kafka/kerberos/kerberos-kafka.md

 # Kerberos-Kafka

-This is a conclusion of how-to-use kafka shells with Kerberos.
+This is a conclusion of how-to-use kafka scripts with Kerberos.

-I tested these shells under Kafka 2.3.0
+I tested these scripts under Kafka 2.3.0.

 ## Preparation